 If the organizer’s intent was to raise funds to cover costs of life events, medical expenses, etc. and no one received any goods and/or services in exchange for their contribution, the income would be considered a gift.
 Gifts (as mentioned above) are not considered income.
 For example, if an organizer wants to raise funds for college expenses for a family who lost their father/husband, the donation would NOT be taxable.

 Because donations made to qualified charitable organizations, 501(c)(3) organizations, are for the benefit of the general public and are not intended to benefit a specific (named) individuals or organization, donations to these organizations are tax deductible to the taxpayer who made the donation.
 Contributions made to the crowd sourcing sites are earmarked for a particular individuals or organizations and are NOT tax deductible.

 Donations made, that do not qualify as charitable deductions or where goods in services were not received in exchange, would be categorized as gifts.
-Gifts are not taxable to the recipient, however, if the donor’s gift exceeds the annual $15,000 per donee limit, the donor may have be subject to filing a gift tax return to report the gift.
+Gifts are not taxable to the recipient, however, if the donor’s gift exceeds the annual $15,000 per donee limit, the donor may be subject to filing a gift tax return to report the gift.

 Please note, if you are a business, proceeds are largely considered taxable income and should be reported in the year you receive it, unless the proceeds are in exchange for ownership in the entity.
 Since the proceeds were received in exchange for goods and services, the proceeds could be subject to income and sales tax.
-Consult your tax advisor on the filing requirements for the business.
+Consult your tax advisor on the filing requirements for your business.